 Constipation Can Be A Sign Of Pre-Term Labor

-While it is common to have constipation like feeling, lower abdominal cramps, and a dull backache after the 37th week of your pregnancy, it is a cause of concern if these symptoms show up before you this time frame.
+While it is common to have the constipation-like feeling, lower abdominal cramps, and a dull backache after the 37th week of your pregnancy, it is a cause of concern if these symptoms show up before you in this time frame.
 This could be an indication of pre-term labor.

 If the pain is accompanied by bleeding, pelvic pressure, watery fluid leaking from the vagina, or increased vaginal discharge, it is important to contact your physician as soon as possible.
 This will help in avoiding any pregnancy complications.

 The good news is that pre-term labor may not always result in the birth of a premature baby.
 Today, doctors can delay or stop the labor through different treatments, enabling the baby to stay inside the womb for longer.
 These treatments help the uterus to relax and give the baby time to develop.

 Pregnancy Complication Or Just Plain Old Constipation